Retain and Re-engage Email Marketing

 Start with the right users.

 It sounds obvious, but many companies target anyone and everyone.
 While you may snag good customers by accident, you’re casting your net too wide.
-Collecting the wrong users leads to a low retention rate.
+Collecting the wrong users leads to a low customer retention rate.

-Instead, look at your existing retention rates.
+Instead, look at your existing customer retention rates.
 Compare your retained customers and see what they have in common.
 Your ideal customer lies within that profile.
 Measure your acquisitions against that profile.
 You’ll see where your marketing comes up short.

 It’s okay to turn away customers that aren’t a good fit for your product.
 Use a referral program for a competitor to prove authority and build trust with those users.
 They won’t use your product but they’re more likely to tell their friends about you for being honest.

-Improve your onboarding.
+Improve your customer onboarding.

 Are your new users even using your product?
 If they don’t use it when they first sign up, they probably never will.
 No amount of retention emails will convince them to use your product if they don’t activate.